Introduction

 Pocket Doors: The Hidden Gems of Home Design

-Let’s delve deeper into the world of pocket doors, uncovering the key features that make them so unique and the practical tips for their maintenance and removal.
+Let’s dive deeper into pocket doors, pointing out what makes them special and sharing useful tips for their care and removal.

 The Essence of Pocket Doors: Cavity, Track, and Trim